11 digital BFCM tactics we already know customers love

 Embed countdown clocks in your emails, and send out final-hours messaging to customers who’ve engaged with your sale emails, but haven’t yet purchased.

-For extra urgency, you could try a series of shorter-term deals, instead of a constant 8-day sale.
+For extra urgency, you could try a series of shorter-term deals, instead of a constant multi-day sale.
 More final hours to count down to!

 How do you plan for increased website traffic during Black Friday?

-Use Google’s PageSpeed Module to identify elements slowing down your site’s load speed, like too-big images—and optimize pop-ups and sign-up modules in advance, to maximize your odds of staying in touch with visitors that don’t convert.
+Use Google’s PageSpeed Module to identify elements slowing down your site’s load speed, like too-big images—and optimize pop-up and sign-up modules in advance, to maximize your odds of staying in touch with visitors that don’t convert right away.

 How do you track and measure the success of Black Friday marketing campaigns?